cjlarswim/life_cycle/documentation/XavierSetupViaVirtualMachine.md

 This document is to describe the process of flashing the Jetson Xavier AGX Developer Kit (P2888) running Ubuntu 18.04 in a virtual machine on MacOS Catalina (10.15).
 Flashing the Xavier via a virtual machine (VM) is not officially supported.
-While there is clear [a link](https://www.developer.nvidia.com/nvidia-sdk-manager) documentation and a great video by Jim from JetsonHacks.com [a link](https://www.jetsonhacks.com/2019/06/04/nvidia-sdk-manager-for-jetson-jetpack-4-2/)on how to flash the Xavier via a Ubuntu Host Computer there is only some unresolved threads in the Nvidia Developer Forum on how to flash via VM.
+While there is clear [documentation](https://www.developer.nvidia.com/nvidia-sdk-manager)and a great video by [Jim from JestonHacks.com](https://www.jetsonhacks.com/2019/06/04/nvidia-sdk-manager-for-jetson-jetpack-4-2/)on how to flash the Xavier via a Ubuntu Host Computer there is only some unresolved threads in the Nvidia Developer Forum on how to flash via VM.

 The Process does require some tinkering around and is not guranteed to work.
 Following the steps and setup we used to get the Xavier up and running.